 - Camera with Lens.
 This can be a DSLR or Mirrorless system.
 As long as you can shoot in RAW format, your camera is fine.
 In terms of lens choice, you want to use something that gives you a wide enough angle of view to capture a big area.
 A wide-angle lens (35mm or below) will work well.

 - Tripod.
 The tripod is going to hold your camera steady.

 - Shutter Release Cable.
 A shutter release cable is going to take the image without you physically pressing the shutter release on the camera.
 This will minimalise camera shake, resulting in sharp, high-quality images.

-We don’t need to use neutral density filters, but they are possible.
-You will just need to work them into your camera settings.
+You can use neutral density filters, but it is only an option.
+You will need to work them into your camera settings.